VeryGrimm/pwmess/README.md

 -multi line comment operators are /* */

--variables have a dollar sign in front of them.  ex: $var1 -each php line has to have a semicolon after it ex: $var1 = 10;
+-variables have a dollar sign in front of them.  ex: $var1 -variables are not accessible outside of their scope unless the global keyword is used.  ex: global $bar;

+-each php line has to have a semicolon after it ex: $var1 = 10;

 -strings are specified with "" or ''